peterhinch/micropython-tft-gui/README.md

 ### Screens

-The GUI supports multiple screens, where a set of displayed controls may be replaced by another, redrawing the physical display to suit.
+GUI controls and displays are rendered on a ``Screen`` instance.
+A user program may instantiate multiple screens, each with its own set of GUI objects.
+The ``Screen`` class has class methods enabling runtime changes of the screen being rendered to the physical display.
 This enables nested screens.
-The screen class provides access to the TFT and Scheduler objects via class variables.
-The former allows direct drawing to the physical display, and the latter enables thread-based programming.
+The feature is demonstrated in ``screentest.py``.

 ### The GUI class